Trăiască Regele

 "Trăiască Regele" ("Long live the King"), also known as the "Imnul Regal" ("The Royal Anthem"), was the national and royal anthem of the Kingdom of Romania between 1884 and 1948.
 The music was composed in 1861 by Eduard Hübsch, an army captain who later became the chief of the music department of the Minister of War.
 The lyrics were written by the Romanian poet Vasile Alecsandri in 1881, when Romania became a Kingdom.

 It is derived from Hübsch's "Triumphant March", the first anthem of Romania.
 With Trăiască Regele being adopted in 1884, both are essentially the same song.
+It was also the national of the then-proclaimed Romanian People's Republic for a short time between December 1947 and January 1948.